Policies & Procedures

 Official Withdrawals

-A student may withdraw from a course though the published 60% point (midterm) of the semester.
+A student may withdraw from a course though the published 80% point (withdrawal deadline) of the semester.
 To withdraw from a course, the student must complete the electronic withdrawal form by accessing the OFTC website and clicking “Withdrawal Form” under the Admissions Tab.
-Students will receive a grade of “W” if the withdrawal date is on or before midterm.
+Students will receive a grade of “W” if the withdrawal date is on or before the withdrawal deadline.
 For any withdrawal received during the “no show” period, the student will be considered a “no show” for the applicable class (es) if the student has not completed any academic related activities.
-Students who officially withdraw from a course after the drop/add period and “no show” period will receive a grade of “W” through the 60% (midterm) point of the term and will not receive any refund of course tuition/fees.
+Students who officially withdraw from a course after the drop/add period and “no show” period will receive a grade of “W” through the 80% (withdrawal deadline) point of the term and will not receive any refund of course tuition/fees.

 Withdrawals from a class (or classes) may have a negative effect on academic standing, satisfactory academic progress (SAP), financial aid, program progression, and the student’s account balance.
 Students are always advised to speak with a financial aid representative prior to submitting a withdrawal.